MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-h3cell-parent-function.md

 ## Arguments

 * *h3cell*: H3 Cell token string value as it was calculated by [geo_point_to_h3cell()](geo-point-to-h3cell-function.md).
 * *resolution*: An optional `int` that defines the requested parent cell resolution.
 Supported values are in the range [0, 14].
-If unspecified, an immidiate parent will be calculated.
+If unspecified, an immediate parent will be calculated.

 ## Returns